Freedomotic is composed by a core framework and plugins .

 send to COM1 port the string #*A01AON##.
 This way a developer can leverage other plugins features at a high logical level because the

 modules can see the same environment map as the user.
-All data component (environment, objects, triggers, commands) can be defined
+All data components (environment, objects, triggers, commands) can be defined

 in XML and easily exchanged on the network between different nodes of the P2P Freedomotic network